Kopsiopsis strobilacea

 Kopsiopsis strobilacea, the California groundcone, is a species of parasitic plant in the family Orobanchaceae.
 It is native to California and southern Oregon, where it grows in wooded areas and chaparral.
-It is a parasite of manzanitas and madrones, which it parasitizes by penetrating them with haustoria to tap nutrients.
+It is a parasite of Arbutus menziesii and inland manzanitas, which it parasitizes by penetrating them with haustoria to tap nutrients.
 The groundcone is visible aboveground as a dark purplish or reddish to brown inflorescence up to 18 cm long.
 Pale-margined purple flowers emerge from between the overlapping bracts.

 Formerly considered Boschniakia strobilacea, some taxonomists now place it in the genus Kopsiopsis on the basis of phylogenetic evidence.
+Morphological evidence indicates that this species may have exchanged genetics with Kopsiopsis hookeri in areas where their distribution overlaps.